RickDB/PlexAniSync/README.md

 `python PlexAniSync.py`

-Depending on library size and server can take a few minutes to finish, for scheduled syncing you can create a cronjob or windows task which runs it every 30 minutes for instance.
+Depending on library size and server can take a few minutes to finish, for scheduled syncing you can create a cronjob, systemd timer or windows task which runs it every 30 minutes for instance.

+See [Systemd service](https://github.com/RickDB/PlexAniSync/wiki/Systemd-service) for a tutorial on how to set up a timer with systemd.

 ## Optional features